marco-prg/IOT-Projectwork/README.md

 Project work of the Internet of Things based Smart Systems course at the University of Catania.

 ## Topic
-Configurable Multi-layer Perceptron for Neuron Criticality Analysis and Approximate Computing.
+** Configurable Multi-layer Perceptron for Neuron Criticality Analysis and Approximate Computing **
 - Neuron Criticality Analysis: see [ApproxANN](https://ieeexplore.ieee.org/iel7/7076741/7092347/07092478.pdf).
 - Approximate Computing technique: reduction of bits used to store the weights of the neural network neurons.